browserengineering/book/book/accessibility.md

 multiplier for all "CSS sizes" on the web page:[^browser-chrome]

 [^browser-chrome]: CSS zoom typically does not change the size of elements of the browser chrome.
-Browsers *can* do that too, usually triggered by a global OS setting.
+Browsers *can* do that too, but it's usually triggered by a global OS setting.

 ``` {.python}
 class Tab: